Henriette of France

-Anne Henriette of France (14 August 1727 – 10 February 1752) was a French princess, the twin of Louise Élisabeth of France.
-She was the second child of King Louis XV and his queen consort, Marie Leszczyńska.
+Henriette of France (Anne Henriette; 14 August 1727 – 10 February 1752) was a French princess, a fille de France.
+She was the second child of King Louis XV and Queen Marie Leszczyńska, and the twin of Louise Élisabeth of France.
+She was also considered the favorite daughter of the royal couple and was known for her sweet and gentle personality.